11 Dec How to Get Around in Jamaica: A Guide to Public Transit vs. Rental Cars

 Traveling in Jamaica can be a unique and sometimes daunting experience.
 For those who have never been to the island before, you really want to think about both your comfort level and what you want out of your visit before deciding what kind of transportation to use.

 We’ve now spent 4+ years traveling on the Jamaican public transit system as Peace Corps Volunteers and as returned visitors and also have a couple weeks under our belts driving rental cars.
 We’ve traveled through most major cities and towns on the island, as well as many remote locations in the “bush.”
-These are some of our recommendations, based on our experience with Jamaican transportation…
+These are some of our recommendations, based on our experience with Jamaica transportation…

 Public Transit vs. Rental Cars vs. Charters

-Use public transit if…
+Use public transportation in Jamaica if…

 - You’re adventurous and want to really get a taste of every-day Jamaican life

 - You know what you’re doing and how to get where you need to go (looking helpless and lost makes you a good target for crime)